So anyone who lives in the US (or really, in the world) knows that there has been a recent election in the US.

 The above is an example of empathy.
 I’m verbalizing that I hear that they are frustrated, which they may have specifically stated, and I am summarizing what I am hearing that they are frustrated about.
 I am then stating the stress that I am interpreting that is causing them.

-One difference that we have is that we tend to use different words to express our feelings.
+One difference that we have among us is that we tend to use different words to express our feelings.
 I might say frustrated, and the staff member may correct me and state they are not frustrated, they are irritated.
 Or angry, or sad about it.

 Me naming the correct emotional label was less important than me indicating that I heard what they were saying, with an opportunity for them to correct me if needed.